4 ignorant responses people with anxiety are tired of hearing.

 Though this could be a well-intentioned response from someone who is witnessing me experiencing symptoms of anxiety, or listening to me describe said symptoms when recounting a story, it often does not feel this way to me.
 Of course, calming oneself and trying to manage the symptoms of anxiety is the ultimate goal of most individuals with anxiety, but being told to “just relax” can often seem condescending, as if I didn’t know that the solution was “just” that easy.
 As if the symptoms I am experiencing can easily be erased if I had known this simple wisdom.

 Why didn’t I think of that?!
-Oh wait, I have, obviously.
+Oh wait, I have.
 The nature of anxiety is that the symptoms are intense enough to surpass one’s efforts to simply relax.
-The excessive fears and worried thoughts, increased heart rate and queasy stomach are outside the immediate control of a person who has an anxiety disorder.
+Excessive fears and worried thoughts, increased heart rate, and a queasy stomach are outside the immediate control of a person who has an anxiety disorder.
 So, your quick advice to “just relax” can not only come off as condescending, but it also invalidates the severity of the experience of an anxiety disorder.

 “Don’t let yourself get worked up about it”